julianschill/klipper-led_effect/README.md

 [![Klipper LED EFFECTS : C'est Noël avant l'heure dans votre imprimante 3D !
 (Tuto Leds)](http://i3.ytimg.com/vi/6rGjlBjFhss/hqdefault.jpg)](https://www.youtube.com/watch?v=6rGjlBjFhss)

 ## Disclaimer
-**This is work in progress and currently in "alpha" state.**
+**This is work in progress and currently in "beta" state.**
+I don't take any responsibility for any damage that happens while using this software.

+## Support

+For questions and support use the Q&A section on the [Discussions](https://github.com/julianschill/klipper-led_effect/discussions) page.

-If you encounter any problems, feel free to open an issue.
+If you found a bug or you want to file a feature request open an [issue](https://github.com/julianschill/klipper-led_effect/issues).

-If you need support or want to help by testing or contributing, please contact me on the [Klipper](https://discord.klipper3d.org/) or [Voron](https://discord.com/channels/460117602945990666/460172848565190667) Discord: Hagbard#7867
+If you need direct support or want to help by testing or contributing, please contact me on the [Klipper](https://discord.klipper3d.org/) or [Voron](https://discord.gg/voron) Discord.
+User: 5hagbard23

 ## Installation

+### Automatic installation

 The module can be installed into a existing Klipper installation with an install script.